tadashibashi/simon/README.md

 If correct, unset timeout, and fire another one until all correct tones played.
 If all are correct, go to *RewardTone*.

-#### - RewardTone
-Check if player has reached 10, 20, or 30 points, play a short rewarding sfx.
-Go to *PlayTones* game state.

 ### 3. Result
 Show score, play sfx depending on how many points player achieved.

 Wait a couple seconds, then fade in a "Play again?" button.
 If this button is pressed, go to state *2.
 GamePlay*

 ## Model